Dsadd4/Article_taste/README.md

 # 🧠 **Article_Taste**
 🚀 A tool for tracking and extracting research article updates from multiple journals (including ArXiv, Nature Biotechnology, BioRxiv, etc.).
+In WINDOWS system!

 ---